Career Explorations

 If you completed this task yesterday, feel free to skip it!

-will process one packet from the front of its queue.
-When a packet arrives at the Router
+process one packet from the front of its queue.
+When a packet arrives

 Exercise 1a.
 Send some packets around the network to get a sense for how queues work.

-can also fail!
-In our simulation, this is indicated by a Router
+Routers can also fail!
+In our simulation, this is indicated by a

 Exercise 1b.
 Cause any